gearglow/ReptiliaWithATwist/The List.md

 ### Deputy Headmistress' Office, Hogwarts, Scotland	1994/11/27 19:15

-As much of a whirlwind as November had been, December was a much-needed return to some semblance of normal, and gave Elysia the chance to catch her breath and take stock.
+As much of a whirlwind as November had been, Elysia had hoped December would be a much-needed return to some semblance of normal, and give her the chance to catch her breath and take stock.
 The Hex Games, for all their flash and glamour, were a distraction from more important things, in the long term.
 Sirius was still a fugitive, Riddle still had horcruxes, and Dumbledore was still meddling.
 And beyond that, there were wrongs she could put to rights now, and just hadn't had a chance to yet: Remus' lycanthropy, for instance, and Nell's parents.

 But on top of everything else, a new concern was dropped on her lap before December even arrived: the Yule Ball.